Ben Howlett (basketball): Early life and playing career

 Howlett grew up in Marietta, Ohio and attended Marietta High School.
 He played college basketball for the West Liberty Hilltoppers and averaged 23 points per game as a senior.
 Howlett scored 1,663 points during his college career.

 Coaching career

 Howlett began his coaching career as a student assistant for West Liberty following his senior season in 2009.
 He spent the 2010–2011 season as an assistant for the Ohio Valley University Fighting Scots.
 Howlett returned to West Liberty as an assistant the following season after being offered a position from his former coach, Jim Crutchfield.

-Howlett was hired as the head coach at West Liberty on March 28, 2017, after Crutchfield resigned to the head coaching position at Nova Southeastern.
+Howlett was hired as the head coach at West Liberty on March 28, 2017, after Crutchfield resigned to take the head coaching position at Nova Southeastern.
 Howlett won the Mountain East Conference regular season championship in each of his eight seasons as head coach of the Hilltoppers and compiled a record of 217-37.

 Howlett was hired as the head coach of IU Indy on May 27, 2025.